logo elektroda

 Hello.

-It would be nice if there was a way to power the PAM8304 via some sort of contactor, so that it would energize with the operation of the radio.
+It would be nice if there was a way to power the PAM8304 through some sort of contactor so that it would energize with the radio running.

 I have ordered myself a PAM8406 for the time being.

 Anyone know or has tested it?
-A little more power and probably a better class of amplifier.
+A little more power and probably a better class of amplifier, and there are versions with built-in potentiometers.

-As for the potentiometers, I guess you'll have to solder them from underneath to set the value.
-It's a shame that they came out under PCM.
+As for the potentiometers, I guess you'll have to solder them on the underside to set the value.
+It's a shame they came out under PCM.

 If this is not a big problem then describing the component values would be great because you don't have to look at the schematic or at the card ;) And I miss the description at the IR sensor output.